 - kosher salt and freshly ground pepper

 - 1 teaspoon dry yellow mustard

 - Preheat the oven to 375.
-Pulse the bread in a food processor until finely ground. (you should have about 2 1/2 cups breadcrumbs - if you have more you can freeze in a zip-lock bag for another use.)
+Pulse the bread in a food processor until finely ground.
+You should have about 2 1/2 cups breadcrumbs - if you have more you can freeze them for another use.
 Transfer to a medium bowl.

-- Add meats, 1/2 cup ketchup, the mustard, Worcestershire sauce, 1 tablespoon salt and 1/2 teaspoon pepper.
+- Add the meats, the egg, 1/2 cup ketchup, the dijon mustard, Worcestershire sauce, 1 tablespoon salt and 1/2 teaspoon pepper.
 Mix together gently, using your hands.

-- Stir together the remaining ketchup, brown sugar and dry mustard until smooth.
+- Stir together the remaining ketchup, the brown sugar and the dry mustard until smooth.
 Brush on to the top of the meat.

 - Bake for about 1 hour and 20 minutes, or until a meat thermometer inserted into the center reads 160 degrees.
 Remove from the oven, cover in foil and allow to rest about 15 minutes.
-Lift it up off the sheet pan, leaving all that fat on the pan there, and transfer to a cutting board.
+Using two spatulas, lift the loaf up off the sheet pan, leaving all that fat on the pan there, and transfer the loaf to a cutting board.
 Slice and serve.